Insper/UpCluster/content/building-cluster/infrastructure/Hardware-Infrastructure/BIOS.md

 # BIOS

 ## What's it?
- [BIOS](https://en.wikipedia.org/wiki/BIOS, "BIOS Description") BIOS is a firmware that initializes and configures hardware components of a computer system during the boot process.
+ [BIOS](https://en.wikipedia.org/wiki/BIOS, "BIOS Description") is a firmware that initializes and configures hardware components of a computer system during the boot process.
 It also provides basic functions and services that the operating system and other software can use to interact with the hardware.
 Users can modify BIOS settings through a configuration interface.

 ## UpBoard Network Stack's problem